 Phys Ther.
 2018.
 A Mechanism-Based Approach to Physical Therapist Management of Pain.
 Available at: www.ncbi.nlm.nih.gov/pmc/articles/PMC6256939/

-The information herein on "Keeping The Neck In One Position For Too Long" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Keeping The Neck In One Position For Too Long" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.